Shubhayu-Das/tomasulo-O3-with-prefetch/README.md

 ### Known Bugs

-1. The "Prev" button can't go below PC=2.
-Its a pain to figure out how to implement history in the GUI related code in ```main.py```, so I left it as is.
-After all, how much even happens in the first two cycles.

-2. ```DEBUG=True``` doesn't print a whole lot of intelligible data.
+1. ```DEBUG=True``` doesn't print a whole lot of intelligible data.
 This is sorely because I didn't have the time and patience to complete it yet.
 Enjoy the GUI though.

-3. While going to the next "event" step, if the next happens to be the last step of the entire execution, the program WILL hang.
-My history traversal mechanism are pretty buggy right now.
-If the program hangs, please go to the terminal(from where the python program was started) and press ```Ctrl+C```.
 --------------

 ### License